3Siri/Country_Capital_Quiz/README.md

 ![image](https://github.com/3Siri/Country_Capital_Quiz/assets/138786856/e4ff4c9c-7001-43bc-a521-d368fd426a1b)

-- In the case of a correct answer, the display will appear as follows
+- In the case of a correct answer, the application display will appear as follows

 ![image](https://github.com/3Siri/Country_Capital_Quiz/assets/138786856/c3d804d2-b5a4-40b4-a06c-df2ea430b03a)

-- In the case of an incorrect capital is entered.
+- In the case user enters an incorrect capital, message will display as per below.

 ![image](https://github.com/3Siri/Country_Capital_Quiz/assets/138786856/4ad6fb6a-a1f3-4c2c-9bd7-a88fdd80e219)